 Figure 3.
 Benchmarking integrative methods using multi-omics biomarker panels for different cancers. a) Overlap of selected features using both supervised (green) and unsupervised approaches (purple).
 A strong overlap was observed between the supervised approaches with the exception of DIABLO_full (blue bars) which showed more similarity to unsupervised methods (dark orange bars). b) Number of edges within each panel network at various correlation (Pearson) cut-offs.
 Unsupervised approaches panels were more connected than those from supervised approaches, with the exception of DIABLO_full which led to a highly-connected panel. c) upper panel: Network modularity of each multi-omic biomarker panel for colon cancer: unsupervised approaches and DIABLO_full resulted in a few groups of highly connected features, whereas supervised approaches identified networks with many groups of sparsely connected features. lower panel: Component plots depicting the clear separation of subjects in the high and low survival groups for supervised methods as compared to the unsupervised methods (for the first two components only).

 The connectivity of each of the seven multi-omics panels was determined by generating a network at various correlation coefficient (Pearson) cut-offs (Fig. 3b).
 Regardless of the cut-off used, unsupervised approaches led to networks with greater connectivity (number of edges) than the supervised approaches, with the exception of DIABLO_full.
 These analyses show that the biomarker panel identified from DIABLO_full displayed similar connectivity properties (including high graph density, low number of communities, large number of triads, see Supplementary Fig. 3) to unsupervised methods whilst being able to segregate phenotypic groups.
 For example, Fig. 3c (upper panel) depicts the networks of all multi-omics panels for the colon cancer dataset, which show higher modularity (clusters of different omics variables) for the unsupervised approaches and DIABLO_full as compared to the supervised approaches.
-The corresponding component plots showed a clear separation between the high and low survival groups for the panels from the supervised approaches, whereas the panels from the unsupervised approaches were understandably limited (at least for the first two components) to segregate the survival groups [Fig. 3c (lower panel), Supplementary Fig. 4 and 5 for other cancer datasets].
+The corresponding component plots showed a clear separation between the high and low survival groups for the panels from the supervised approaches, whereas the panels from the unsupervised approaches could not segregate the survival groups [Fig. 3c (lower panel), Supplementary Fig. 4 and 5 for other cancer datasets].

 Table 2.
 Number of significant gene sets for each integrative method and benchmarking cancer dataset (FDR=5%).
 Best performing method is indicated in the shaded cell.
 Each column represents a gene set collection (see Methods for details).